ThisIsntTheWay/get-wkkanji/README.md

 # Get-WKKanji
-PS command to get kanji Info from WaniKani.
+PS command to get kanji info from WaniKani.

 Once executed, `Get-WKKanji` enters an endless loop to continually prompt for user input.
 (This behaviour is due to how I intend to use this thing, to quickly look up kanji without having to enter a command all the time)